HaloSPV3/Gemini/cli/src/readme.txt

                    hash of the blam.sav upon saving, to ensure that HCE accepts the edited binary.

-  PostProcessing   Represents the postprocessing.bin binary, which SPV3
+  Configuration    Represents the loader.bin binary, which SPV3 uses to
-                   uses to store the user preferences for its post-processing features.
-The object permits
+                   store the user preferences for its post-processing features, and for kernel options.
-                   loading, editing, and saving this data.
-Refer to the doc/shaders.txt for more documentation on the
-                   aforementioned binary.
   ---------------------------------------------------------------------

 Documentation on any of the aforementioned files can be found in the doc